There is an extensive system of student representation in place to ensure students get to have their say at programme, School and University level.

 As a Programme Rep within SPS, and to have the role recorded on your HEAR certificate, your responsibilities will be to:

-- attend and actively contribute to Student-Staff Liaison Committee (SSLC) meetings (two per academic year)
+- attend and actively contribute to Student-Staff Liaison Committee (SSLC) meetings (at least two per academic year)

-- close the 'feedback loop' by letting the students you represent know how their feedback was communicated in the SSLCs, what resolutions and recommendations emerged in relation to this feedback, and any actions taken in reference to these.
+- close the feedback loop by letting the students you represent know how feedback was communicated in the SSLCs, what resolutions and recommendations emerged in relation to this feedback, and any actions taken in reference to these.

-The EUSA also elects a Postgrad Convenor who represents all PG students at the University.
-This student convenes the PG Group, which is a committee where PG School Reps and Class Reps can attend to work together on issues affecting postgrads across the University.
+The EUSA also elects a Postgraduate Convenor who represents all PG students at the University.
+This student convenes the PG Group - a committee where PG School Reps and Class Reps can attend to work together on issues affecting postgrads across the University.
 All elected reps will find out more information about these meetings throughout the year.